 Big data and machine learning aren’t new concepts, but they’re poised to transform warehouse operations over the next few years.
 Artificial intelligence, for instance, can be applied to a number of use cases in the warehouse.
 Thus, one of the main challenges facing warehouse leaders when it comes to big data and machine learning is to identify key business drivers (or KPIs) and then determine how to best apply AI to improve them.

-Order accuracy, fulfillment time and inventory accuracy are all KPIs that can be optimized through the use of AI, while some may apply AI to more general drivers such as safety, productivity or facility damage.
+Order picking accuracy, fulfillment time and inventory accuracy are all KPIs that can be optimized through the use of AI, while some may apply AI to more general drivers such as safety, productivity or facility damage.
 By analyzing aggregated data from various information systems within the warehouse, AI can be used to automate tasks and decision-making.

 Advanced analytics, such as predictive analytics, are leveraged to improve forecasting and drive smarter decision-making in the warehouse.
 Advanced analytics can be applied to use cases such as: